Foot drop after TBI is caused by the inability to lift the foot — a movement known as dorsiflexion. This can make walking difficult.

 Treatments and Solutions for Foot Drop After TBI

-There are multiple solutions for foot drop available.
+There are multiple solutions available for foot drop.
 Some solutions will work better for you than others, which is why it is important to understand your options.

 The following are a few examples of the different types of foot drop treatments your physical therapist might suggest.